Jameswlepage/wpcom-2-dify/readme.md

 ## Data Storage

-- **Redis** is used to store site configurations and mapping between WordPress posts and Dify documents.
+- **Redis** stores site configurations and the mapping between WordPress posts and Dify documents.
-- The default configuration stores data in Docker volumes as defined in `docker-compose.yml`.
-For a persistent store, you can mount a volume or configure Redis to store data more reliably.
+- By default, data is stored in Docker volumes as defined in `docker compose.yml`.

+## API Endpoints

+- **GET /**: Returns a "System status: OK" message for health checks.
+- **GET /oauth/callback**: Handles the OAuth callback from WordPress.com.
+On successful authorization, the site is registered and a corresponding Dify dataset is created.

 ## Updating the Code

-To update dependencies or modules, run:
+To update dependencies or modules:

 ```bash
 go mod tidy
 ```

-Then rebuild the Docker image if you're using Docker:
+If using Docker:

 ```bash
 docker compose build